danielhazel/githelp/README.md

 ---
 ### Prerequisites

+Hopefully everything you need is already installed on your Amazon Workspace.

  * Unix tools: grep; sed; awk; expr; ...
-You've probably got these if you're running bash.
-I've been using cygwin but they seem to be available with the mingw64 that sourcetree spins up as terminal.
+These already seem to be available in the mingw64 bash terminal that launches when you click the Terminal icon in Sourcetree.

- * openssl
+ * t1get install openssl

- * nodejs
+ * t1get install nodejs

- * curl
+ * t1get install curl

-These are all available using t1get (I might not have been running the versions t1get will provide).

 ### Tips

-1. The Bitbucket api is sometimes case sensitive about your email address
-  If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
+1. The Bitbucket api is sometimes case sensitive about your email address__ If you run into trouble with the **pullto** steps that create pull requests/merge pull requests:
-  1. Run **refreshsavedjiracredentials**
+  + Run **refreshsavedjiracredentials**
-  2. make sure the email address you provide uses the same cases as the email shown in your <https://git.code.one/account>.
+  + make sure the email address you provide uses the same cases as the email shown in your <https://git.code.one/account>.